This article provides a step-by-step guide to create WordPress Staging Site for testing and development.

 What is a WordPress Staging Site?

 With WordPress staging site feature, WordPress administrators are able to test any number of variables or changes out on a staging version of their site.
+WordPress staging sites are effectively cloned versions of a production WordPress site that is not shared publicly.
+This environment provides an ideal testing ground for pushing updates and making other changes before actually implementing them on the development instance.

 What Problems does a Staging Site Solve?